scalding-io/ScaldingUnit/README.md

 }
 ```

-The main Job class is responsible of essentially dealing with the configuration, opening the input and output pipes and
+The main Job class is responsible of essentially dealing with the configuration, opening the input and output richPipes and
 combining those macro operations.
 Using implicit transformations and value classes as shown above is possible to use those
 operations as if they were part of the RichPipe class.